danielmader/MatrixClock_MicroPythonESP/README.md

 # Dependencies

 This project requires [Ben Emmett's Hub75MicroPython](https://github.com/benjohnemmett/Hub75MicroPython) library, which is perfectly suitable for a simple MicroPython-only application.
-Ben was very helpful to optimzie his library to maximum performance and provided numerous tips and tricks on how to implement it.
+Ben was very helpful to optimize his library to maximum performance and provided numerous tips and tricks on how to implement it.

-There is still a noticable flicker when the screen objects are changed, but it is certainly acceptable for an update of the clockface every every minute.
+There is still a noticable flicker when the screen objects are changed, but it is certainly acceptable for an update of the clockface every minute.

 # Example
 ![20230227_153754](https://user-images.githubusercontent.com/10500110/221593639-3fc39de0-8efb-4da1-ab3b-9f07e298da30.jpg)